Skip to content

 Requires: portfolio_requests:reader

-Customising your dashboard
+Customizing your dashboard

 From here you can:

-• Enable or disable tiles — check or uncheck each tile to control what appears on your dashboard
+• Enable or disable tiles — check or uncheck each tile to control what appears on your dashboard.

-• Reset to Defaults — restore the original tile selection
+• Reset to Defaults — restore the original tile selection.

 Only tiles you have permission to view appear in the settings list.
 Changes are saved to your account and persist across sessions and devices.